This is an all day, seven day intensive workshop, during which you build your own skin-on-frame sea kayak. All materials are included.

-Iquax are the traditional skin on frame Sea Kayaks of natives of the Aleutian Islands.
-In this workshop, participants will build their own very own Iquax and paddle under the instruction of master builder and instructor, Marc Daniels.
+Iqyax are the traditional skin-on-frame Sea Kayaks of the Aleutian Island natives.
+In this workshop, participants will build their own very own Iqyax and paddle under the instruction of master builder and instructor, Marc Daniels.

-Marc will be assisted in this workshop by, Brooke Marino, Sapulding employee and Education Director, who apprenticed under him at Mindseye Manufactory in Ferndale, CA. She has assisted Marc in several Iquax workshops and is excited to host what is hopefully the first of many, here at Spaulding.
+Marc will be assisted in this workshop by Brooke Marino, Spaulding's Education Director, who apprenticed under Marc at Mindseye Manufactory in Ferndale, CA. She has assisted Marc in several Iqyax workshops and is excited to host what is hopefully the first of many here at Spaulding.

-We are deeply grateful to those Native peoples who are the rightful heirs and owners of this technology.
+We are deeply grateful to the native peoples who are the rightful heirs and owners of this technology.
 Throughout the workshop, we will host several presentations about the history of the Aleutian Islands, the native people, and the ongoing projects of cultural preservation, revitalization, and stewardship.

-The cost of the workshop is $2500.00 and includes one week of instruction and all materials.
-This workshop will also assist in the raising of funds for a the construction of a shop and culture center on St. Paul and Unalaska Islands.
+The cost of the workshop is $2500.00 which includes one week of instruction and all materials.
+This workshop will assist in the raising of funds for a the construction of a shop and culture center on St. Paul and Unalaska Islands.